 Why single driver/wide range direct radiator instead of horn loudspeakers?

-While Horn speakers can also be traced back to the earliest days of audio, lets face it - unless they are very expensively designed, horns honk.
+While Horn speakers can also be traced back to the earliest days of audio, lets face it - unless they are very expensively/thoroughly designed, horns honk.
+The also suffer from a lack of integration across the entire frequency band.
+Akin to a comparison between a vehicle with a narrow powerband motor requiring multiple gears versus a single speed transmission given sufficient torque from the motor to drive at any speed without shifting.

 Our cables keep pace in sound quality with some of the best of the modern brands, yet have a higher quality build than is typical at our pricepoints, and an unconventionally supple feel to the hand - just like our speakers' smooth sanded, linseed oiled finish.

-The unifying design philosophy we have is that each individual component we make will let another world of nuance come through any system that it is addedto.
+The unifying design philosophy we have is that each individual component we make will let another world of nuance come through any system that it is added to.
 By extension, a fully rigged complete Blumenstein system, including speakers, cables, subwoofers, and audio furniture and accessories is designed to work together both sonically and ergonomically in a more uniquely thought-out way than any other stereo system on the market is designed to be able to operate.
-Our futuristic sounding and looking audio designs are manufactured under the brand name Blumenstein Audio, LLC a subsidiary of Blumenstein Workshop, LLC.
-Seattle, WA.
+Our futuristic sounding and looking audio designs from traditional materials are also made to last.

 Handmade speakers: smaller, but more powerful.